sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

-This section presents code for the model, then a diagram of the model, and finally a mode detailed description of the model.
+This section presents code for the model, then a diagram of the model, and finally a more detailed description of the model.

 ### Model code